 So, now that we know what it means, what does a smart goal look like?

 Above is an example of a smart goal.
 Notice this goal has a specific number which we'll be able to measure going forward.
-This goal is attainable because we based it on factual data from our analytics - not some number based off of intangibles.
+This goal is attainable because we based it on factual data from our analytics - not some number based on intangibles.
 The goal is also relevant because it relates to an overall goal - increasing visits: which could lead to increased conversion and sales.
-Lastly the goal is timely because we put a time frame to it.
+Lastly, the goal is timely because we put a time frame to it.